Showing posts with label PacMan. Show all posts

 Crackman In The Search For His Dealer

-What a belting name!!
+What a belting title!!

 Crackman was released for the Atari STe by Teenage [Pung] and has one of the most idiotic storylines I've ever heard - make sure you read the docs.
-Okay, I'm sure you've already guessed, Crackman is a PacMan clone but is also one of the most challenging I have ever played.
+Okay, I'm sure you've already guessed, Crackman is a Pac-Man clone, but is also one of the most challenging I have ever played.
 Well, that's an understatement actually...

-The maps are huge with a crafty design but it's the ghosts that cannot fail to impress with insanely intelligent AI.
-This dictates practice before considering matching wits as their AI isn't like previously seen, it's more like Lode Runner.
+The maps are huge with a crafty design, but it's the ghosts that cannot fail to impress with insanely intelligent AI.
+This dictates practice before considering matching wits, as their AI isn't like previously seen; it's more like Lode Runner.
 My first game almost ended in tears - I needed many more attempts before recording a video.

-Along with the crazy storyline are a few surprises like mines, hidden walls and power pad support.
-I love the ghosts and our little pill-popper has a full set of teeth but my favourite is when he dies and turns into a puddle of gore.
+Along with the crazy storyline are a few surprises like mines, hidden walls, and power pad support.
+I love the ghosts, and our little pill-popper has a full set of teeth, but my favourite is when he dies and turns into a puddle of gore.
 The Atari STe produces silky smooth 50fps hardware scrolling and superb DMA audio.

-Everyone knows Pac-Man but if you thought it was boring then take a look at this - I dare you!!
+Everyone knows PacMan, but if you thought it was boring, then take a look at this - I dare you!!
 Is it better than Crapman?
 I don't know... but what I do know is that we have yet another excellent Pac-Man game!!

 Sunday, May 22, 2016